swup/a11y-plugin/README.md

 Type: `Object` | `string` | `false`, Default: `Object`

-Controls what element to focus after the new page has loaded, and when.
-Defaults moving the focus to the `<body>` on `visit:end`.
-Customize like so:
+Customize which element to focus after the new page has loaded, and when.
+Defaults moving the focus to the `<body>` on `visit:end`:

 ```js
 swup.hooks.on('visit:start', (visit) => {